Melbourne Victory notch first ACL win over Kawasaki Frontale

+Melbourne Victory have finally got their first win of this season's Asian Champions League with a narrow triumph over Kawasaki Frontale.
 A second half Kevin Muscat penalty was the difference between the sides as the Victory recorded their first points and kept their chances of progressing to the Round of 16 hanging by a thread.

 The opening 20 minutes of the match provided little of note with both sides trying to edge forward and get on the end of through balls from the midfield but with more speculative shots from range being attempted rather than pinpoint crosses to players in goalscoring areas.